-5.3 C Special Provisions for the Use of Community Targeted Vouchers
+5.3 C Special Provisions for the Use of Community Targeted Vouchers a) Meet the HUD definition of homeless.
+See definitions section 5.3 of the Administrative Plan.

 HUD specifically authorizes and places restrictions on certain types of local preferences.
 HUD also permits WHA to establish other local preferences, at its discretion.
 Any local preferences established must be consistent with WHA plan and the consolidated plan and must be based on local housing needs and priorities that can be documented by generally accepted data sources.